rabiaathar/rabiaathar/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- ✍️ &nbsp; Working as Research assistant in the filed of Computer Vision with a German automobile comapany to imrpove crash tests.
+- ✍️ &nbsp; Working as Research assistant in the filed of Computer Vision with Deep learning with a German automobile comapany to imrpove crash tests.

-- 💻 &nbsp; Pursuing Web Development as hobbies/side hustles with mindbit Gmbh.
+- 💻 &nbsp; Pursuing Web Development as hobbies/side hustles with mindbit GmbH.

-- 🌱 &nbsp; Learning about new mage processing techniques along with anngular and other frameworks for frontend development.
+- 🌱 &nbsp; Learning about new image processing techniques along with anngular and other frameworks for frontend development.